-Men are men, and well, I am a woman — as is my co-writer.
-So one of the more fascinating aspects of writing this series has been the opportunity that Rae and I have had to explore the myriad of voices that live inside our heads.
-Writing men as a woman is hardly a new experience for us, as we have both created and developed male characters in our role play experience prior.
+Biologically, men are men, and well, I am a biologically a woman — as is my co-writer.
+So, one of the more fascinating aspects of writing this series has been the opportunity that Rae and I have had to explore the myriad of voices that live inside our heads.
+Writing male identities as a woman is hardly a new experience for us, as we have both created and developed male characters in our role play experience prior.
 But it has always been interesting to examine how we choose to interpret and explore masculinity in the development of our heroes and their relationships with our heroines.

 To each her own

 I have always found myself drawn to the way that Rae writes her men, and I’m a hopeless fan of Lian, even with all his flaws.
 Rae likewise has little reservation in sharing her affection for Dorian, who is one of my primary male characters.
 There are other men in the series who captivate our hearts and hopefully those of our readers as well.
 But what is it about our men that makes them so appealing to read and write?

 For Rae, gender has never been a focus or filter in our storytelling.
 As she says, “I just want to write the sort of love stories that I’d have wanted to read.”
 It is the ‘story’ she falls in love with, as much as its specific characters, male or otherwise.
 As a result, there is a subtlety and almost androgenous complexity to many of her men that definitely lends itself to Fantasy more so than to the classic, contemporary romance alpha male.

 I suppose in speaking for myself, that I often write the soul of the man who would be my own dream lover.
 As a middle-aged married woman, in many ways, my men are a picture of my own psyche.
 My wants, my desires and fears, and even my insecurities as a woman.

 Dorian as a result, is a picture of my own preference for a dominant male counterpart and an echo of my own complex relationships with men over the years.